-FORM APPROVED: Judy K. Parks-Kruse, Assistant City Attorney
+APPROVED AS TO FORM: Judy K. Parks-Kruse, Assistant City Attorney

-COUNCIL ACTION YEAS NAYS PASS ABSENT CERTIFICATE

-COWNIE

-BOESEN I, P. Kay Cmelik, City Clerk of said City hereby

-GATTO certify that at a meeting of the City Council of said City of Des Moines, held on the above date, among

-GRAY other proceedings the above was adopted.
+COUNCIL ACTION YEAS NAYS PASS ABSENT CERTIFICATE COWNIE CERTIFICATE BOESEN I, P. Kay Cmelik, City Clerk of said City hereby GATTO certify that at a meeting of the City Council of GRAY said City of Des Moines, held on the above date, among other proceedings the above was adopted.
+MANDELBAUM VOSS IN WITNESS WHEREOF, I have hereunto set my WESTERGAARD hand and affixed my seal the day and year first above written.
+TOTAL above written.
+MOTION CARRIED API PROVED 1 Mayor City Clerk

-MANDELBAUM

-VOSS IN WITNESS WHEREOF, I have hereunto set my hand and affixed my seal the day and year first above written.

-WESTERGAARD

-TOTAL

-MOTION CARRIED API PROVED

-City Clerk

-] Mayor City Clerk